peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 ### ToInt16Checked
     public short ToInt16Checked()
-Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after truncating to an integer.
+Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after converting it to an integer by discarding its fractional part.

 **Returns:**